-Add or remove a public key on your instance
+Add or replace a public key on your Linux instance

-You can change the key pair that is used to access the default system account of your instance by adding a new public key on the instance, or by replacing the public key (deleting the existing public key and adding a new one) on the instance.
+After you connect to your instance, you can change the key pair that is used to access the default system account of your instance by adding a new public key on the instance, or by replacing the public key (deleting the existing public key and adding a new one) on the instance.
 You can also remove all public keys from an instance.
-You might take these actions for the following reasons:

 -